barryclark/jekyll-now/_posts/2016-5-8-Detect-Communities-in-Your-Steam-Friends-List-with-the-Steam-Web-API-and-Graph-Theory.md

 ---
-layout: page
+layout: post
 title: Detect Communities in Your Steam Friends List with the Steam Web API and Graph Theory
 tags:
-- Mathematics
+- Data
-- Python
+- Practical
 summary: Using discrete math to analyze your Steam friends.
 ---